The role of T-helper/T-suppressor ratio in the adaptive immune response: a dynamical model: Conclusions

 \section{Conclusions}

-In this work, we introduced a statistical mechanical model for the adpative immune system, which comprises B cells, Th cells, Treg cells and antigens.
-We investigated the scenario where Treg cells can directly suppress B cells and considered different mechanisms for Treg activation (elicited/inhibited by the antigen or fully stochastic).
-When the ratio between T helper and T regulatory cells is above one, the model produces an immune response which is a unimodal function of time, in qualitative agreement with experimental observations, accomplishing, in particular, a complete removal of the antigen, for any chosen value of the control parameters (replication rates, cell death rates and noise level) and any chosen increasing function of time for the affinity between B cells and antigens.
-In addition, the model is very resilient to changes in the particular mechanism that activates Treg cells, to the extent that even a fully stochastic activation would lead to a sensible immune response, as long as the ratio between Th and Treg cells is above one.
-Importantly, the model shows an abrupt change in its behaviour when the ratio between Th and Treg cells is lowered below one, showing in particular a phase transition from a functional to an impaired phase.
+In this work, we introduced a statistical mechanical model for the adpative immune system, which comprises B cells, T-helper cells, T-suppressor cells and antigens.
+When the ratio between T-helper and T-suppressor cells is above one, the model produces an immune response which is a unimodal function of time, in qualitative agreement with experimental observations, accomplishing, in particular, a complete removal of the antigen as well as lymphocyte homeostasis, for any chosen value of the control parameters (replication rates, cell death rates and noise level) and any chosen increasing function of time for the affinity between B cells and antigens, provided it increases beyond a critical value.
+The model correctly predicts the existence of a lag time between infection and immune response detection, and informs on the role played by the T-helper/T-suppressor ratio and by different kinetics parameters, on the steady state and relevant timescales (e.g. antigen density peak and B clonal contraction), which could be potentially useful for parameters inference.

-To the best of our knowledge, this is the first mathematical model with a predictive power on the effect of the Th/Treg imbalance on the immune system dynamics and may offer a useful theoretical framework to complement and compare recent experimental studies aimed at assessing the validity of the Th/Treg ratio as a biological marker of immunosuppression.
-Our results are consistent, at stationarity, with the equilibrium statistical mechanical analysis carried out in \cite{Alex_fast}, where the B cells density was shown to be a decreasing function of the Treg cells density, in equilibrium.